lumicks/pylake/docs/examples/hairpin_fitting/hairpin_unfolding.rst

 In this notebook we will analyze a force-extension curve of a construct with two DNA handles with a DNA hairpin in between.
 The hairpin unfolds as the force on the construct is increased.

 First, we will compute the high frequency distance, also called :ref:`piezo distance <piezo_tracking>`.
-Then, we will use the Worm-Like Chain (WLC) to extract the contour length of the unfolded hairpin.
+Then, we will use the Worm-Like Chain (WLC) and Extensibly Freely Jointed Chain (EFJC) to extract the contour length of the unfolded hairpin.

 Download the hairpin data
 -------------------------